 - providing documentation of need for financial support to attend a post-secondary educational institution, and

 - providing an official letter from a school administrator or school counselor stating the attendance average of the student for the last seven semesters to the foundation’s Executive Director to determine if all criteria are met.

-The deadline for receiving the transcript, financials documentation and official letter stating attendance average must be received by the Executive Director no later than 5:00 pm on March 15.
-If documents are mailed they must be delivered into the PO Box by 5:00 pm on March 15 – NOT postmarked by that timestamp or date.
-Once the criterial for eligibility are confirmed and the applicant has been notified as such by the Executive Director, the applicants will move on to Step 2 of the process.
+The deadline for receiving the transcript, financials documentation, and official letter stating attendance average must be received by the Executive Director no later than 5:00 pm on March 10, 2024.
+If documents are mailed they must be delivered by 5:00 pm on March 10, 2024 – NOT postmarked by that timestamp or date.
+Once the criteria for eligibility are confirmed and the applicant has been notified as such by the Executive Director, the applicants will move on to Step 2 of the process.

-All original official documents should be mailed to PO Box 126, SS, 75483.
+All original official documents should be mailed to 216 College Street, Sulphur Springs, TX 75482.

 - Applicants must submit and complete all of Step 2 Bright Stars Scholarship application processes no later than 5:00 pm on March 17.
 No letters of recommendation, resumes or essays will be accepted after this deadline.

 What determines my eligibility?

 Students who compete through an application process for the annual scholarships will be required to meet the following criteria: